rki-bir/rki-bir.github.io/README.md

 Some contents of this README were shamelessly stolen from the [case-group](https://github.com/CaSe-group/case-group.github.io/).
 Thx [@replikation](https://github.com/replikation).

+[hackmd.io notes](https://hackmd.io/@GqOnlbqgSdKAMwgCUU_ljQ/BJmM49Q4F) about how this github page was initially setup w/ Materials for MkDocs and the autobuild.

 ## Change content

 Go to the coresponding `.md` file and edit it and commit: done.
 The page will re-build via a GitHub Action.